hatedabamboo/notes.hatedabamboo.me/src/posts/solving-eks-cluster-games.md

 wiz_eks_challenge{w0w_y0u_really_are_4n_eks_and_aws_exp1oitation_legend}
 ```

 And there we have it!
-We really are an EKS and AWS exploration legends!
+We really are EKS and AWS exploitation legends!

 ## Afterword

-Yet another complicated and super fun challenge.
-I was frustrated not understanding where to go as much as I enjoyed finding the breadcrumbs along the way that may point to the next step.
-Even though the challenge is 2 years old already (as of the moment of writing this article), the lessons taught in the tasks are still very much important to this day.
-It's never too late to learn something new with regards to information systems security, as well as it's never a bad idea to remember what are the more common mistakes that can be made.
-Because as simple attack as [SQL Injection](https://owasp.org/Top10/A03_2021-Injection/) is still in to [OWASP TOP 10](https://owasp.org/www-project-top-ten/) Web Application Security Risks even to this day.
+Yet another complicated and super-fun challenge.
+I was as frustrated by not understanding where to go as I was enjoying finding the breadcrumbs along the way that pointed to the next step.
+Even though the challenge is already two years old (at the time of writing), the lessons from the tasks are still very relevant today.
+It's never too late to learn something new about information systems security, and it's never a bad idea to remember common mistakes.
+Because as simple an attack as [SQL Injection](https://owasp.org/Top10/A03_2021-Injection/) is still in the [OWASP Top 10](https://owasp.org/www-project-top-ten/) Web Application Security Risks to this day.

-Stay safe!
+Stay secure!

 ---